 Horizon Scanning is a strategic planning technique you use to recognise and prepare for upcoming trends, technologies and influences.

-Challenges that might appear rely on aspects such as the level of expertise, participants engagement, biassed opinions, facilitators skill and their know-how on the topic.
 Output: A detailed list of new trends, challenges, and change drivers.
 It will produce reports and briefings that simplify complex data into clear, actionable insights.

 Outcome: Better decision making, enhanced strategic planning, focused innovation, and long-term vision development.